Teddington Hockey Club

+Teams

 Teddington runs a large number of teams including eight men's team and seven women's teams.
-The Men's first X1 play in the Men's England Hockey League Division One South.
+The men's first X1 play in the Men's England Hockey League Division One South.

+History

+The men's team have been champions of England on one occasion (1994–95).

+In March 2006, a new £125,000 clubhouse in Broom Road was opened by former players Jason Laslett and Jon Potter.